-Substantial Improvement: Any repair, reconstruction, or improvement of a structure, the cost of which equals or exceeds 50 percent of the market value of the structure either before the improvement or repair is started or, if the structure has been damaged and is being restored, before the damage occurred.
+Substantial Improvement: Any repair, reconstruction, or improvement of a structure, the cost of which, over three years or over a period of a common plan of development, cumulatively equals or exceeds 50 percent of the market value of the structure either before the improvement or repair is started or, if the structure has been damaged and is being restored, before the damage occurred.
 The definition excludes any project for improvement of the structure to comply with existing state or local health, sanitary, or safety code specifications or any alteration of a structure listed on the National Register of Historic Places or a state inventory of historic sites.